Rachel Morin’s homicide probed as sister says she ‘did not go willingly’

 Evidence retrieved from the crime scene strongly pointed towards foul play, he said.

-While police are yet to confirm the identity, Ms Morin’s sister Rebekah Morin confirmed that the family had been informed of her “heartbreaking” death on a GoFundme page.
+Before police confirmed the identity, Ms Morin’s sister Rebekah Morin confirmed that the family had been informed of her “heartbreaking” death on a GoFundme page.

 “This was not an (accidental) death, and she did not go willingly and she deserves a funeral worthy of her beauty,” Rebekah Morin wrote on the page to raise money for her burial and provide for her five young children.